Two Hilbert schemes in computer vision: The algebraic geometry of pinhole cameras

 \begin{remark} If $C$ is smooth then it follows from the linearity of the camera projection that $\bPhi$ must map $C$ isomorphically to $D$, and that the center of $\bPhi$ is not contained in the plane spanned by $C$.
 If $C$ is degenerate, it must be a divisor-theoretic sum of two lines on the quadric cone in $\bP^3$ generated by $D$ under the projection $\bPhi$ (i.e., a union of two distinct rulings or a double ruling).
-As we will see below, a union of two distinct rulings cannot occur as limit of calibration data \end{remark}
+When the two cone points are distinct (i.e., the configuration is general), a union of two distinct rulings cannot occur as a limit of calibration data. \end{remark}

 \begin{remark} A given camera with calibrated image plane $(\bP^2,D)$ has infinitely many relative calibration data: one can take any plane section of the quadric cone in $\bP^3$ lying over $D$.
 Once we look at configurations of two or more cameras, there will be at most two calibration data (smooth or degenerate).
-This is described at length in Section \ref{sec:geom-map}.
+This is described at length in \cref{sec:geom-map}.

-Degenerate calibrations give us closures of natural moduli spaces, including the closure of the classical twisted pair moduli space $\SO(3)\times\bP^2$ to a finite \'etale cover of the essential variety described in Section \ref{sec:twisted-pairs-intro}.
+Degenerate calibrations give us closures of natural moduli spaces, including the closure of the classical twisted pair moduli space $\SO(3)\times\bP^2$ to a finite \'etale cover of the essential variety described in \cref{sec:twisted-pairs-intro}.
 Imagining the system of plane sections of the cone over $D$, one readily sees that degenerate calibration data arise as limits of smooth calibration data. \end{remark}

 \begin{defn} A \emph{calibrated camera\/} is a pair $(\varphi, (C, D))$ where $\varphi$ is a pinhole camera and $(C,D)$ is a calibration datum for $\varphi$. \end{defn}